Meraj-Kazi/C-programming-book/README.md

 Now, what does `printf` do ??? <br>
 It displays everything on the screen which it has between it's `" "`.
 In this case we had 'Hello World!' written there.
 That's why it displayed 'Hello World!'. <br>

 Let's try something else!
 Put name of your favorite person or place or anything else in the place of 'World' and see if it works.
 But you need to save it again by pressing `ctrl + s`, compile it and then run it.
 This is because, you made some changes in the code by replacing the word 'world' with another word.
-If we change even a `,` in the code, we need to save, compile again and then run it.
+If we change even a comma(`,`) in the code, we need to save, compile again and then run it.

 ## The meaning of `return 0;`:
 This program would run successfully without this line.
 Then the question remains <strong> "_Why did we put that then???_" </strong> <br>